noahbuscher/engrain-dev-test/README.md

-# SiteMap Viewer
+# SightMap Viewer

-This simple PHP application allows you to view SiteMap the SiteMap multifamily units index.
+This simple PHP application allows you to view SightMap the SightMap multifamily units index.
 There are two columns: one for units with an area of `1` and one for units with an area of `>1`.